Set up Azure billing alerts

 Updated: October 30, 2013

-If you’re the Account Administrator for a Windows Azure subscription, you can set up email alerts when a subscription reaches a spending threshold you choose.
+If you’re the Account Administrator for an Azure subscription, you can set up email alerts when a subscription reaches a spending threshold you choose.
 Alerts are currently not available for subscriptions associated with a commitment plan.

 To view and set up alerts, go to the Account Center click Subscriptions, select the subscription you want to work with, and then click Alerts.
 You can set up a total of five billing alerts per subscription, with a different threshold and up to two email recipients for each alert.

 When you set up an alert, you give it a unique name, choose a spending threshold, and choose the email addresses where alerts will be sent.
 When setting up the threshold, you can choose either a Billing Total or a Monetary Credit from the Alert For list.
 For a billing total, an alert is sent when subscription spending exceeds the threshold.
 For a monetary credit, an alert is sent when monetary credits drop below the limit.
 Monetary credits usually apply to free trials and subscriptions associated with MSDN accounts.